Penile Implant Specialist in Plano, TX

 Erectile dysfunction is extremely common as a man ages, and age related erectile dysfunction is almost always a progressive problem.
 At its earlier stages, medications such as Viagra, Levitra, Stendra or Cialis will suffice.
 However, as the problem progresses and becomes more severe, eventually these pills will no longer be reliable or work at all.
 When this occurs, and if a man has the desire and motivation to have a usable erection, he must resort to a more aggressive therapy.
 This includes injections into the penis with medicine that dilates arteries, or to use a vacuum erection device.
 Shots for erections have been around for many years, and they are very effective.
 Vacuum erection devices have also been helpful.

 In the end, while a man is willing to use any of these approaches, it simply is not a satisfactory solution.
-For these men near Dallas and Fort Worth, we offer to place a penile prosthesis.
+For these men, we offer to place a penile prosthesis.
 We usually will not consider someone for this surgery unless they have tried these other approaches first.
 But, for the right patient, an inflatable penile prosthesis can provide the highest degree of patient satisfaction of any modality.
 Some men consider a penile implant to be the “last ditch” option for men suffering from impotence.
 However, at Dallas Men's Health, we respectfully disagree.
 Come talk to us at our offices in Plano and McKinney.

 What is a Penile Implant?

-A penile implant or penile prosthesis a surgical treatment option for men near Dallas with erectile dysfunction.
+A penile implant or penile prosthesis a surgical treatment option for men with erectile dysfunction.
 A penile implant can be placed in any patient by Dr. Wierschem with a clear medical cause for ED.
 Most of these problems fail to resolve spontaneously with non-surgical treatments.
 Existing non-surgical treatments for ED temporize the inevitable treatment decision which is sex with an implant or no sex at all.
 Sometimes a penile prosthesis is implanted to reconstruct the penis when scarring has caused erections to curve preventing a man from having sex.
 This is also known as Peyronie’s disease.